uhasker/getting-things-done-in-next-js/src/chapter9/08-grid.md

 }
 ```

-You can use the `row-span-{n}` utilities to make an element span multiple rows:
+You can use the `row-span-{n}` utilities to make an element span multiple rows.

+Consider the following example:

 ```jsx
 export default function Home() {